Vijay Raghavendra: Film career

-Child roles : 1980s - 1990s
+Child roles : 1980s–1990s

 In 1982, Vijay appeared in a small role as a child in Singeetham Srinivasa Rao's romantic drama Chalisuva Modagalu, starring his uncle Rajkumar, Ambika and his cousin Puneeth Rajkumar, credited as Master Lohith.
 He went on to appear in the 1989 movie Parashuram, alongside his cousin Puneeth Rajkumar in a song.
 After a brief gap, in 1991 he appeared in Aralida Hoovugalu, a remake of the Hindi film Jawani Diwani (1971), directed by Chi.
 Dattaraj and co-starred Shiva Rajkumar.
 His next movie Chinnari Mutha became a huge success and he became a household name in Karnataka.
 After that, he acted in many movies, including Kotreshi Kanasu, for which he won a National Award for his performance.

 In 1993, Vijay, in his teens, appeared in three films: H. R. Bhargava's novel-based drama Jaga Mechida Huduga, Renuka Sharma's devotional Kollura Sri Mookambika, where he played the role of young Shankaracharya and the lead protagonist in the T. S. Nagabharana's Children's film Chinnari Mutha.
 The film won multiple laurels and awards upon release both at the state and national level.
 Vijay won the Karnataka State Film Award for Best Child Actor (Male) for his portrayal of an innocent Mutha who rises to great popularity through his good deeds.
-His popularity further rose in 1995 with the Nagathihalli Chandrashekar's film adaption of the novel "Kotra Highschoolige Seriddu", titled Kotreshi Kanasu.
-Vijay played the titular role of Kotreshi and went on to win the National Film Award for Best Child Artist for the year 1994–95.
+His popularity further rose in 1995 with the Nagathihalli Chandrashekar's film adaption of the novel Kotra Highschoolige Seriddu, titled Kotreshi Kanasu.
+Vijay played the title role of Kotreshi and went on to win the National Film Award for Best Child Artist for the year 1994–95.
 The other film he featured in was the biographical Sangeetha Sagara Ganayogi Panchakshara Gavai, directed by Chindodi Bangaresh.
-He again played the titular role as the young and blind reformer Gawai and also portrayed the younger part of Narendra in the Hindi film Swami Vivekananda.
+He again played the title role as the young and blind reformer Gawai and also portrayed the younger part of Narendra in the Hindi film Swami Vivekananda.
 Following this, he took a break from films and concentrated on his studies.